-Plus the key management problems – how to handle key distribution properly when the client needs the decryption key and can consequently leak it and the access credentials to encrypted storage.
+The key management problems: How to handle key distribution properly when the client needs the decryption key and can consequently leak it and the access credentials to an encrypted storage.

 Also, the emergence of a plaintext copy of the encrypted data in the “decrypt+search” scenario renders the encryption useless as the attacker can find a way to intercept and steal the plaintext copy.